o3de/o3de.org/content/docs/user-guide/components/reference/vegetation/vegetation-area-system.md

 ---
 linkTitle: Vegetation Area System
 title: Vegetation Area System Component
-description: The Vegetation Area System component handles the placement and removal of vegetation instances based on its configured rules in Open 3D Engine (O3DE).
+description: The Vegetation Area System component handles the placement and removal of vegetation instances based on its configured rules in **Open 3D Engine (O3DE)**.
 ---

 The **Vegetation Area System** component handles the placement and removal of vegetation instances throughout your world, based on its configured rules.

-Learn about how the Vegetation Area System component works within the vegetation system in [Technical details](#technical-details) below.
+For more information about how the Vegetation Area System component works within the vegetation system, see the [Technical details](#technical-details) section in this topic.

 {{< note >}}
-This is a system component that exists when you interact with the vegetation system via the Vegetation Gem.
+This is a system component that exists when you interact with the vegetation system through the Vegetation Gem.
 Generally, this system is already set up and you don't need to do anything further to manage vegetation in your world.
 {{< /note >}}

 ## Provider